Algerian Communist Party: Relations with the Communist Party of the Soviet Union (CPSU)

+The CPSU commanded significant influence over the PCA's policy program through the Comintern, particularly in the 1930s due to concerns over maintaining alliances with non-communist countries in Europe in order to repel fascism.
 Relations with the Soviet Union were initially defined as the PCA's membership of the Comintern.
+The CPSU also provided support for the PCA's war effort through provision of aid.
 However, during the course of the Algerian War, the Soviet Union began to turn its allegiance away from the PCA towards the National Liberation Front (FLN).
-The CPSU was more hesitant than the Chinese Communist Party (CCP) in describing the FLN as a socialist party, but still began to support it towards the end of the Algerian War as an important aspect of the global liberation struggles pertinent to the global balance of power between the socialist bloc and the West.
+The CPSU was more hesitant than the Chinese Communist Party (CCP) in describing the FLN as a socialist party, but still began to support both it and the Provisional Government of Algeria (GPRA) towards the end of the Algerian War as part of its strategy to shift the global balance of power between the socialist bloc and the West.

-The CPSU criticised the FLN's banning of the PCA as a blatant attempt to appeal to Western nations keen to prevent communist influence in newly liberated colonies.
+The CPSU criticized the FLN's later banning of the PCA as a blatant attempt to appeal to Western nations keen to prevent communist influence in newly liberated colonies.

 Relations with the Chinese Communist Party (CCP)

-The Communist Party of China had a fractious relationship with the PCF, and thus the PCA due to its strong organizational links with the former.
+The CCP had a fractious relationship with the PCF, and thus the PCA due to its strong organizational links with the former.
 During the Algerian War, the CCP prioritized aid to the FLN, viewing the anti-colonial and anti-imperial struggle as of paramount importance.
 The Sino-Soviet split also caused tension between the PCA and CCP as the former lined up with the Soviet Union in the split, with the latter being favored by the FLN.
-Indeed, the preference for the FLN over the PCA led to Chairman Mao speaking of both the PCF and PCA as having a hatred for the CCP.
+Indeed, the CCP's preference for the FLN over the PCA led to Chairman Mao speaking of both the French and Algerian communists as having a hatred for the CCP.
 China continued to prioritize close relations with the FLN after the Algerian War, extolling the party as not only a party fighting 'against imperialism and feudalism', but also as a party practicing socialism proper.